kurisuD/pap_logger/README.md

 Network errors are _NOT_ raised  when logging to an unreachable syslog server.

 In such cases, the exception is catched, an error is logged, and the SysLogHandler isn't added to the logger.

-### Compatibility information

-This module will only run with Python 3.6 and above due to its use of f-strings.

-It has only been tested under GNU/Linux.